numericfor/numfor/doc/sources/utils.md

 | M_log10e   | 0.43429448190325182765112891892_dp        |

-There are also defined many @subpage physconst, which are mostly those defined in [scipy.constants](https://docs.scipy.org/doc/scipy/reference/constants.html).
+There are also defined many @subpage physical-constants, which are mostly those defined in [scipy.constants](https://docs.scipy.org/doc/scipy/reference/constants.html).

 ## Simple Timing